fenago/nlp-fundamentals/lab_guides/Lab_3.md

 There are several algorithms that have both classification and regression forms.
 Tree-based methods are instances of such cases.
 What does tree mean here?
 In the context of machine learning, tree refers to a structure that aids decision-making.
 Thus, it is known as **decision tree**.

-As before, if there is an online platform where students register themselves and opt for elective books, and these activities are handled by two different departments, a student facing difficulties with either of those two steps can raise an issue.
-The issues raised by students are raw texts that need be classified into two classes, namely, registration issues and book-related issues, to assign them to the concerned department.
 The following figure depicts a decision tree:

 ![](./images/C13142_03_29.jpg)

-In the preceding figure, the first decision is made based on the length of sentence.
-If the length of the sentence is short it is classified as Registration and if it is medium then it is classified as Book.
-Similarly, if the length is long, we look for keywords present in it.
-If the \'elective\' keyword is present, it belongs to **Course**, otherwise, it belongs to **Registration**.

 Random Forest
 -------------

-Imagine you have to decide whether to join a particular university or not.
-In one scenario, you ask only one person about the quality of education the university provides.
-In another scenario, you ask several career counselors and academicians about this.
-Which scenario do you think would help you to make a better and the most stable decision?
-The second one, right?
-This is because, in the first case, the only person you are consulting may be biased. \"Wisdom of the crowd\" tends to remove biases, thereby aiding better decision-making.

-In general terms, a forest is a collection of different types of trees.
+-In general terms, a forest is a collection of different types of trees.
 The same definition holds true in the case of machine learning as well.
 Instead of using a single decision tree for prediction, we use several of them.

-In the scenario described earlier, the first case is equivalent to using a single decision tree, whereas the second one is equivalent to using several, that is, using a forest.
-In a random forest, an individual tree\'s vote impacts the final decision.
-Just like decision trees, random forest is capable of carrying out classification and regression tasks.

-An advantage of the random forest algorithm is that it uses a sampling technique called bagging, which prevents **overfitting**.
-Overfitting refers to cases where a model learns the training dataset so well that it is unable to generalize or perform well on a validation/test dataset.
+- An advantage of the random forest algorithm is that it uses a sampling technique called bagging, which prevents **overfitting**.
-They also aid in understanding the importance of predictor variables and features.
-However, building a random forest often takes a huge amount of time and memory.

 GBM and XGBoost
 ---------------

-There are various other tree-based algorithms, such as **gradient boosting machines** (GBM) and **extreme gradient boosting** (XGBoost).
-In GBM, weak learners are identified.
-It consists of key elements such as loss function and decision trees.
-Here, loss function needs to be optimized.
-Decision trees act as weak learners.
-More and more decision trees (weak learners) are added to the existing model, which often results in overfitting.
-To avoid this, an enhanced version of it, called XGBoost, is used.
-XGBoost uses various regularization parameters to avoid overfitting.

 The main reasons for the popularity of XGBoost are the following: